Prostitution in Kyrgyzstan: Tais Plus

-NGO Таис Плюс (Tais Plus) is an organisation that advocate sex workers rights and provides support and education to sex workers.
+The NGO Таис Плюс (Tais Plus) is an organisation that advocates sex workers' rights and provides support and education to sex workers.

 The organisation was started in 1997 by a group of sex workers as a "trade union".
 In 2000 it was registered as an NGO and received the status of a public organisation.

-Tais Plus were successful in opposing an amendment to the law in 2005 that criminalised sex work, and again in 2012 against a proposed amendment to make prostitution an administrative offence.
+Tais Plus were successful in opposing an amendment to the law in 2005 that would have criminalised sex work, and again in 2012 against a proposed amendment to make prostitution an administrative offence.

 It has been estimated that about 90% of street sex workers in Kyrgyzstan have reached by the organisation's outreach project.